DimitriBarronmore/luxtre/README.md

 If the value is a function, calls to the function will be replaced with the returned string.

 The macro can be blanked out entirely by setting the result to an empty string.

+Macros are always evaluated in the order they were originally added, regardless of whether they have since been changed.
+This means that macros are fully deterministic in how they interact with each other.
 ```lua
 -- Simple Macro
 # macros.constant = "1000"